Daily Doga © All Rights Reserved - Terms of Use

 Whatever happens to or around us, does not define us for a lifetime.
 Only we have the power to do that.
 Liha-L-Ligo.

-Amazement -- I am amazed at the infinite possibilities of living and learning with my dogs.
-I choose to learn something new every day and teach my dogs something new at least once a week and without judgment.
+Amazement: Become amazed at the infinite possibilities of living and learning with dogs.
+Choose to learn something new every day.
+Teach your dogs something new at least once a week and without judgment.
+Amazing can be simple, extravagant or both.
+Amazing is different for everyone and every species.
+Watch a dog roll in the grass or a cat chase an empty thread bobbin.

-Authority -- I am the author of my life and teach my dogs with respect and understanding.
+Authority: I am the author of my life and teach my dogs with respect and understanding.
 I give myself permission to accept myself and my dog as individual beings.
 Before training, I get in touch with my inner wisdom, setting an intention for what I hope to achieve.
-I strive to be a pack leader, not a bully.
-The school of life is deeply fulfilling, as I come to know that we are all students and teachers.
-The response I get from my dog (or others) may be a direct reflection on how I am teaching.
+I strive to be a respectable pack leader, not a bully.
+It doesn’t always work that way, but each time I become more aware of the effect it has on my dogs, others and me.
+The response I get from my dog (or others) may be a direct reflection on how I am communicating or teaching.

+Balance is a lifelong challenge and opportunity.
+Balancing energy for me and my dogs means less stress and confusion.
 I am the author of my life, so I can write a second, third or fourth edition, changing chapters as I learn new ways of balancing work with play.
 I cannot predict what each day will hold, so flexibility is a new friend.
-Planning, prioritizing and knowing that what I cannot get done today will be there tomorrow is a gift.
-Creating a system of A.B.C.'s that works for me will harmonize my life.
-Will it make a difference 10 minutes from now, 10-days, weeks, months or years if my dog chewed my shoes?
+Planning, prioritizing and knowing that what I cannot get done today will be there tomorrow relieves stress.
+Creating a system of A.B.C.'s that works for me will organize my life.
+Will it make a difference 10 minutes, 10-hours, 10-days, weeks, months or years from now if my dog chewed my shoes?
 Where were the shoes when my dog chewed them?
-If I am exhausted, stressed, angry or sad, my dog won't get mad if I take time to relax.
-Conversely, if I am angry, stressed, holding on to old rules when I begin training my dog, it will matter.
-Watching them will show us when it is time to stop, breathe, try something different or challenge ourselves for a longer sit/stay.

 Barriers can become possibilities.
 Listen and observe.
 The gateways to wisdom and learning are always open.
 If I am in a room without a door, I will find a window.
 If there is no window, then I will create one.
 Blocks, obstacles and problems are personal teachers giving me the opportunity to consider a new way of being, teaching and this includes our dogs.
 Dogs live in the present.
-Trying to connect with them otherwise is a waste of energy.
-Holding onto old patterns create barriers preventing us from moving on.
-I can dissolve these barriers by opening my mind to possibilities.
-I give myself permission to take a few moments every day to sit or walk with my dog in peace, not training.
-Amount of time is of no concern to my dogs.
-Quality, patience and being genuine hold the key to dissolving the barrier and connecting with them.
+They are wonderful catalysts that teach us how to break down barriers of communication.
+Dogs are translators, reflecting our behaviors back at us like a house of mirrors.
+Holding onto old patterns creates barriers preventing us from moving on.
+Dissolving them opens our minds to new possibilities and ways of communicating with our dogs and others.

 Boundaries are shields / guidelines that I create for myself.
-Boundaries help me enjoy healthy relationships with my dogs and others.
+Boundaries help me enjoy healthy relationships.
 Knowing when to say "no" without feeling guilty is personal growth.
 Expectations of others do not always have to be mine or my dogs.
-Boundaries can help me identify what I want and don't want.
-When others cross my personal boundaries, it is okay to calmly speak up.
-Teaching my dogs about boundaries like when to jump, bark, dig, what to chew gives them guidance on how to be in a human pack – my pack.
-They almost always want this too and comply if the message is clear.
+Boundaries can identify what I want and don't want.
+When others cross my personal boundaries, it is okay to calmly speak up; Let them know what we prefer.
+We don’t have to give anyone our energy unless we choose.
+Teaching my dogs about boundaries like when to jump, bark, dig and what to chew gives them guidance on how to be in a human pack – and live with me in harmony.

-Bills (Psyche Value Chart): “My bills are an affirmation of my ability to pay”, author Louise Hay.
-Whatever we have now is what we have chosen to buy.
+Bills & Balls: Whatever we have now is what we have chosen to buy.
 Often we buy to make ourselves feel good.
-I have learned to pay close attention to how long the "high" lasts after buying, and what is going on with me in the "now" when I buy.
-Do I need another pair of jeans.
-Do my dogs need another toy?
+Let’s pay attention to how long the "high" lasts after buying, and what is going on in the "now" when I buy.
+Do I need another pair of jeans?
+Do my dogs need another ball?
 Does it really matter if someone drives a Tahoe Hybrid and I drive a paid for Toyota?
-The good news is having bills that we pay, gives us long-term positive credit ratings for the future.
-Trusting yourself and taking a deep breath the next time you plan on buying something spontaneously will help you decide if this is a "really love, want it and can afford it" purchase.
-Take a peek at the Psyche Value Chart by Dr. Martha Beck.
-I can put buying into perspective, without judgment.
-While still having fun, I can buy something I really want or need, that will make me feel good for more than 5-minutes.
+Living beneath our means but within our needs gives us freedom.
+Trusting yourself and taking a deep breath the next time you impulsively plan on buying will help you decide if this is a "really love, want it and can afford it" purchase.
+Dogs find as much pleasure in a stick or chuck ball as they do in an expensive puzzle toy.
+In fact, our dogs figure the puzzle toys out in 5 minutes.

 Business is a lifelong experience that flows from success to success.
-Whether working in big corporate, writing a book, or managing a small business, I trust my skills and the universe to provide guidance.
+Whether working in corporate, writing a book, or managing a small business, I trust my skills and the universe to provide guidance.
 If I need skills then I will learn them.
-I keep my mind open to opportunities, channeling my energy into working with intention.
+I keep my mind open to opportunities, channelling my energy into working with intention.
 I trust in my choices to influence my business, which is doing something I am passionate about.
-Jobs, large or small, connect to a much bigger picture who identify us as individual, unique beings.
+Jobs, large or small, connect to a much bigger picture that identifies us as unique, individual beings.
 Our dogs have a business too.
 They are here for us!
-As with any business, living and learning with dogs requires a bit of organizing, planning, implementing the plan, understanding, and making changes (flexibility).
+As with any business, daily living and learning with dogs (Awareness Centered Training - ACT) requires OPIUM (organizing, planning, implementing the plan, understanding, and making changes [flexibility]).

 Top